Welcome to Music at Denfield!

 As part of the new curriculum requirements, the children are being introduced to a wide range of music genres including classical canons, opera, rock, pop, country, folk and many modern styles, in assemblies.
 Opportunities for composing arise in our new computing units (see the ‘computing’ page for further details).
 We are also planning to make use of the BBC Ten Pieces programme of study, which introduces the children to music in a range of styles that can be used for cross-curricular activities.
 Further details will follow shortly.

-We have two choirs who meet each week.
-The KS2 choir has been established for 4 years now and has in excess of 60 members who attend each Monday after school.
-The choir performs in school celebrations, as well as externally organized performances.
-They have performed at the Castle theatre on several occasions and have sung as part of a mass choir at both the LG Arena and the O2.
+We have a fabulous choir that meet each week.
+The KS2 choir has been established for 5 years now and has in excess of 60 members who attend each Thursday after school.
+The choir performs in school celebrations, as well as externally organised performances.
+They have performed at the Castle theatre on several occasions.

 This year, I have begun a short introductory course for the recorder, aimed at pupils in Years 1 and 2.
 This 12 week course is aimed at providing children with a basic understanding of playing an instrument and basic musical notation.